How to Organize Paperwork was inspired by Fellowes. Samples may have been provided to facilitate this article. May include affiliate links.

 How Do I Get Rid of My Paperwork Stuff?

 For stuff that you don’t need to keep secure, you can just throw it away.
 However, there’s lots of stuff that you don’t want trashdiggers to be able to get.
+It’s like they know when you’re going to organize paperwork, and they’re actively looking for things they can use.
 For these items, you’re better off to run the documents through a shredder.

 What do I Look For in a Shredder